Carrie Johnson: John Worboys case

 In 2007, aged 19, Symonds was driven home from a King's Road nightclub by taxi-driver John Worboys, who in 2009 was convicted of multiple sexual assaults on his passengers.
-She later recalled Worboys offering her champagne and vodka, which she believed was spiked and, after returning home, began "vomiting and laughing hysterically before passing out until 3pm the next day".
+Worboys offered her champagne, which she surreptitiously did not drink.
+Worboys stopped the cab and insisted she drink some vodka; Johnson believed both drinks were spiked.
+Worboys ultimately took her home before she was incapacitated as she said her mother was waiting for her, but, crucially, gave her his phone number, which she was later able to cite at the trial.
+After returning home Johnson began vomiting and laughing hysterically, and passed out in the empty bathtub, waking at 3pm the next day.

 Symonds was one of fourteen women who testified against Worboys at his trial.
 She subsequently told The Telegraph that he was "a sad, wicked man who is a danger to society.
 I feel so angry that he pleaded not guilty and made us go through the pain of giving evidence in court".

 Symonds was the youngest of Worboys's victims, and waived her anonymity to talk about her experiences and, later, to campaign against his early release, fundraising for a successful judicial review of the decision.